Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 Look for smart features in the projector

 Check if the chosen projector is providing a smart interface.
-Due to this smart OS, you don’t need to buy a separate dongle for the streaming services such as Netflix, Disney plus, or more.
+Due to this smart OS, you don’t need to buy a separate dongle for streaming services such as Netflix, Disney plus, or more.

 Very few projectors provide this interface.
 But brands know that customers need this feature.
 That’s why you will see this feature in many more projectors in the future, or almost every projector.